EEOB-BioData/BCB546X-Fall2017/README.md

 The topics covered in this course can all be found here: [Fall 2017 Schedule](https://docs.google.com/spreadsheets/d/10DN_Qsf7QJaBDkEfhGxnSG1fvaDosrXjAKAFe_PsV3o/edit?usp=sharing).
 Be sure to check the schedule for updates.

+## Syllabus

+A copy of the course syllabus can be found at the following link: [Fall 2017 Syllabus](https://docs.google.com/document/d/1DwH7xXA8Nh2uYOIFfleOhXf8JLi4M22HIbdmxpP13Jw/edit?usp=sharing).
+A pdf is also available in this GitHub repository.

 ### Week 1

 * Introduction to Unix